 The standard does not list any specific ways that training should be performed, so it is left to each company to determine how they are going to perform training.

 The training can be as simple as “read-and-understand” training for every job role.
 In this situation, the employees are just required to read each of the procedures listed in their training matrix.
-While this may not be the most thorough training, I have seen it be successful for medical device companies to meet ISO 13485 training requirements.
-The benefits of this type of training are that it can be completed very quickly and requires very few resources.

 Another type of training that might be more relevant is on-the-job training.
-Here an employee actually walks through the specific process they need to follow (as mentioned, the on-the-job training should still reference controlled documents).
+Here an employee walks through the specific process they need to follow (as mentioned, the on-the-job training should still reference controlled documents).

-The way the training is performed is entirely up to the company and is based on the resources available, the risks present in the organization, and what types of software the company is using (more discussion in the Documenting Training Requirement section).
+The way the training is performed is up to the company and is based on the resources available, the risks present in the organization, and what types of software the company is using (more discussion in the Documenting Training Requirement section).

 Another thing to consider is when training will be performed.